MicroEJ/docs/Tutorials/tutorialTracesInApplication.rst

 .. note::

    The default platform implementation of the Trace API prints the events in the console.
 MicroEJ provides an other implementation that redirects the events to `SystemView <https://www.segger.com/products/development-tools/systemview/>`_, the real-time recording and visualization tool from `Segger <https://www.segger.com/>`_.
-It allows for a finer understanding of the runtime behavior by showing events sequencing and duration.
+It allows for a finer understanding of the runtime behavior by showing events sequence and duration.
 A platform reference implementation for the `NXP OM13098 development board <https://www.nxp.com/products/processors-and-microcontrollers/arm-microcontrollers/general-purpose-mcus/lpc54000-cortex-m4-/lpcxpresso54628-development-board:OM13098>`_ with SystemView support is available `here <https://developer.microej.com/packages/referenceimplementations/U3OER/2.0.1/OM13098-U3OER-fullPackaging-eval-2.0.1.zip>`_.
 Please contact MicroEJ Support for more information about how to integrate this Platform module.

 Logging library (ej.library.eclasspath.logging)